DocSpring/ruby_crystal_codemod/README.md

 ## Testing

-So far I've just hacked together some example code in `./example_code/example.rb`.
+Run `rspec` to run all the specs and integration tests.
+I've kept all of the original rufo specs, because they're all really fast, it doesn't hurt to produce nicely formatted Crystal code (before the crystal format pass.)

+Crystal-specific formatting specs can be found in `spec/lib/rufo/formatter_crystal_specs/*`.

+There's also a Crystal acceptance spec at `spec/lib/rufo/crystal_codemod_acceptance_spec.rb`.
-Run `./run_test` to process the Ruby files `./example_code` and generate Crystal files in the same directory.
-The script will also run an extremely basic test to make sure that Ruby and Crystal produce the same output.
+This transpiles the example Ruby code in `spec/fixtures/crystal_codemod_test`, and makes sure that Ruby and Crystal produce the same output when they both run the respective code.

+## Developing

+Before submitting a PR, please run `bundle exec rake rubocop -a` and fix any errors.

 ## Contributing